 The Centre is designed to ensure that young people have the best possible chance of a successful transition into Education Employment and Training (EET) or on to a suitable education setting.
 It is also created to ensure that we can offer personalised pathways for students with the most complex need

-Whilst the Education Centre includes facilites for children who are deregistered from school, the Centre also serves those who have been excluded permanently or temporarily from traditional state or public schools and students with learning and/or behavioural issues.
-The Centre provides an essential range of education topics up to GCSE and "A" Level for children with a wide range of behavioural or edicational special needs.
+Whilst the Education Centre includes facilities for children who are de-registered from school, the Centre also serves those who have been excluded permanently or temporarily from traditional state or public schools and students with learning and/or behavioural issues.
+The Centre provides an essential range of education topics up to GCSE and "A" Level for children with a wide range of behavioural or educational special needs.

 One to one and small group tutoring as well as larger group activities are provided including physical education and art and craft tuition.

-Our clients include state and private schools as well as education authorites and a variety of special needs groups.
+Our clients include state and private schools as well as education authorities and a variety of special needs groups.

 Harmony Education Centre is based at Maidenhead, Berkshire.
 For more details contact us via our Contact Us form and we’ll get back to you to discuss the options.